ilikenwf/apt-fast/README.md

 apt-fast 1.9
 ============
-apt-fast is a shellscript wrapper for apt-get and aptitude that can drastically improve apt download times by downloading packages in parallel, with multiple connections per package.
+apt-fast is a shell script wrapper for apt-get and aptitude that can drastically improve apt download times by downloading packages in parallel, with multiple connections per package.

 ## Table of Contents